vic-sem-2018/syllabus/VicSemSyllabus2018.md

 + in-class workshop: not reading The Chronicles of Barsetshire (inspired by Paul Fyfe’s  How To Not Read a Victorian Novel)
 + complete before class: brief post about version control

-+ discussion and outline:
++ discussion and outline: Emma
-+ close reading:
++ close reading: Aly, Tristan, Amy
-+ criticism summary:
++ criticism summary: Art (Miller), Katie (Poovey)
-+ seminar paper:
++ seminar paper: Willa, Ana
-+ break:
++ break: Art

 #### February 13: narrative and novelists' note-taking
 some topics: bildungsroman, Dickens’s life and work, Victorian